 It seems like lately on Sorta Random Sunday, I’ve been recapping interesting ideas and concepts from the books that I’ve read.
 Anyway, I think it’s really fascinating stuff so I’m going to keep up with that trend for this week’s post too.
-I talked last Sunday about the book The One Thing.
+I talked a recent Sunday about the book The One Thing.
 And now I’d like to talk about another incredible book, Who Not How.

 The main concept of “who not how” is one that I was not very good at before.
 Like a lot of doctors, I’m very collaborative.
 But I am also a very “do-it-myself” type of person.
 I think we all can relate.

 But over the past year, I’ve instilled the concepts of who not how into so many aspects of my life with amazing results!
 That includes with this blog.

 The whole concept of this book is that we ask ourselves the wrong question when we face a challenge.

 We ask, “How can I do this?”

 The premise of the book is that we should be asking, “Who can do this for me?”

 At first glance, it sounds kind of manipulative.
 Like you are just looking for people to do your work for you.